keithweaver/eliza/README.md

 	"sorry" : [
 		"apologise"
 	],
+...
 ```

-The idea beginning, instead of repeating exact responses for multipe words like `youre` and `you're`.
+The idea is instead of repeating exact responses for multipe words like `sorry` and `apologise` or `youre` and `you're`.
 It uses the list of synonyms object to find responses in advance of any messages.
 After all potential keywords are added with their weight, the keyword list is sorted from on highest weighed to lowest.
 The weight better determines relevance towards particular subjects like family or computer.
 It next adds the first message to begin the conversation. *"Hello.
 How are you feeling today?"*

 The program using jQuery to determine when the window loads and when there is a new input.
-A user simply has to type a new message into the textbox and press enter.
+A user simply has to type a new message into the textbox and presses enter.
 This eliminates the need for continuous looping.
 When a user sends a new message to Eliza, the program verifies the textbox is not blank and adds to the UI before beginnig to analyze the string for a response.

 ```